InvVax

 Price

 InvVax is raising funds on Wefunder at a valuation of $10 million.
 While InvVax is in the early stages of development, the potential of its genetic platform for vaccine development is promising.
-The company already tested its solution on mice and has some positive initial results.
-InvVax's valuation of $10 million appears reasonable, considering its potential to disrupt the vaccine industry and address global health challenges.
+The company already tested its solution on mice and ferrets and has had some positive initial results.
+InvVax’s valuation of $10 million appears reasonable, considering its potential to disrupt the vaccine industry and address global health challenges.

 Market

-InvVax is a part of the global vaccine market, and is experiencing a dynamic expansion.
+InvVax is a part of the global vaccine market, experiencing a dynamic expansion.
 The market is valued at $124.2 billion and is projected to grow at a compound annual growth rate of 8.6%.
 This growth is driven by increasing awareness of the value of vaccines in preventing diseases and introducing new vaccines for conditions that impact low-income countries.
-However, the recent COVID-19 pandemic has dramatically accelerated this growth and brought a heightened focus on vaccines' role in global health.
+However, the recent COVID-19 pandemic has dramatically accelerated this growth and brought a heightened focus on vaccines’ role in global health.

 While the market is currently dominated by several large players like Moderna, Sanofi, Sinovac, BioNTech, and GSK, the demand for new, more efficient vaccines is high.
 This demand and the need for vaccines that can work against all strains and offer flu pandemic protection provides a significant opportunity for InvVax.
 As the company develops its scientifically engineered vaccines, it has the potential to capture a sizable share of this growing market.